joykm/apple-cart/README.md

 At this point, the web app is 'installed' and ready to use.
 Anytime you want to run the app, you would do the following from the command-line in the folder that contains 'app.js'
 `node app.js`
 As long as you do not get any errors, you should be able to open up your browser, and navigate to http://localhost:8080.
 This is the running instance of the web app.

+### Standards

+- Handlebars is set to use *.hbs file-extension.
+To save everyone from having to type *.handlebars when creating new templates.
+- The ClearDB (MySQL) database credentials are stored in process.env.CLEARDB_DATABASE_URL
+- All static assets such as pictures, icons, JS files, and stylesheets can be stored in ./public and the path to those assets can be referred to in HTML as './css/example.css' or './img/apple_cart.jpg' as examples.